josherrickson/stata2/stata_markdown/06-mixed-models.md

 - At the very top, you'll see that the solution is arrived at iteratively, similar to [logistic regression](#fitting-the-logistic-model) (you probably also noticed how slow it is)!
-- The log likelihood is how the iteration works; essentially the model "guesses" choices for the coefficients, and finds the set of coefficeints that minimize the log likelihood.
+- The log likelihood is how the iteration works; essentially the model "guesses" choices for the coefficients, and finds the set of coefficients that minimize the log likelihood.
 Of course, the "guess" is much smarter than random.
 The actual value of the log likelihood is meaningless.
 - Since we are dealing with repeated measures of some sort, instead of a single sample size, we record the total number of obs, the number of groups
   (unique entries in the random effects) and min/mean/max of the groups.
 As before, just ensure these numbers seem right.